janbjorge/bytegate/README.md

 ## What is bytegate?

-Bytegate is a **transparent transport layer** that connects WebSocket clients to your backend services through Redis pub/sub.
+Bytegate is a **transparent transport layer** that connects WebSocket clients to your backend services through Redis lists.
 It acts as a relay - it doesn't inspect, validate, or transform your data.
 It just moves bytes.

 ```
 ┌─────────────────┐         ┌─────────────────┐         ┌─────────────────┐